 - A picture of your odometer

-- Using telematics devices that track your mileage
+- Using telematics devices that track driving

 - Visual inspection by an agent or representative